sarahliz24/SMARA-Cancer-Support/README.md

     * Each footer icons changes colour (to red) with a mouse hover

 * Home page
-    * The Services section changes from row to column format responsively
+    * The Services section changes from row to column format responsively in relation to changing screen size

 * About page
     * Both links in the 'Who Do We Serve' section takes user to the expected page (opening in a new browser window)
     * The map opens to a full size map (in a new browser window) when option is selected
     * The map zoom function operates as expected
-    * The Services section changes from row to column responsively
+    * The Services section changes from row to column responsively in relation to changing screen size
-    * Both page sections ('Who We Are' and 'Who Do We Serve') change from row to column format responsively
+    * Both page sections ('Who We Are' and 'Who Do We Serve') change from row to column format responsively in relation to changing screen size

 * Resources page
     * The video does not autoplay